AliveToolkit/alive2/README.md

 Building and Running Translation Validation
 --------

-Alive2's `opt` translation validation requires a build of LLVM with RTTI and exceptions turned on.
+Alive2's `opt` and `clang` translation validation requires a build of LLVM with RTTI and exceptions turned on.
 LLVM can be built in the following way:
 ```
 cd llvm